MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/get-conversations-going.md

 ## **[Create large groups for discussions](create-discussion-groups.md)**

 ![Image of people icon](media/create-large-groups-icon.png)](invite-people.md)

+Use Kaizala to create groups that reflect how your organization works.
+For example, Contoso Corp could have several groups, such as Contoso – All Employees, Contoso - Finance, Contoso – Sales, Contoso - Sales (East), and so on.
+Use the Kaizala management portal to manage your groups centrally, and to add or manage users in bulk (even in thousands) while retaining complete control over chat data.

 - Step 1: Create a group
 - Step 2: Bulk upload users to the group